 Business value isn’t intended just as monetary value.
 Business value is also created when from the interaction, there is no money exchanged, yet the interaction has an economic benefit for someone else.

-For instance, Facebook is a media business, which offers a free platform to its users.
-Thus, (as of now) there is no exchange of money between Facebook and its users.
-However, the actions users take on the Facebook platform are valuable for businesses willing to capture some of that value by advertising on Facebook‘s newsfeed.
+For instance, Facebook is a media business that offers users a free platform.
+Thus, (as of now), there is no exchange of money between Facebook and its users.

 The value proposition in a linear vs. platform or scaled business